 See all the info about the modules here.

-The doctoral programme at the Faculty of Economics and Business administration lasts for 4 years and requires a volume of 240 ECTS.
+The doctoral programmes at the School of Economics and Business administration lasts for 4 years and requires a volume of 240 ECTS.
 The requirements include the completion of a dissertation and its defense.

 The dissertation is defined as a scientific research paper with original outstanding results, which have been published in respected journals, and articles of which the candidate is the leading author.

 After a successful defense, the candidate will be awarded a Doctor's Degree of Philosophy (PhD).

 The overall objective of the Doctoral School in Economics and Innovation is raising analytical skills and administrative capacities for the Estonian public sector which are essential factors for fostering economic development and national competitiveness, and strengthening development of the knowledge-based society.